zalando/restful-api-guidelines/headers/CommonHeaders.md

 requested `<entity-tag>`.
 If no matching entity is found, the operation is supposed a to respond with status code 412 - precondition failed.

-In the same way the `If-None-Match: *` header can be used to express, that a resource has not been created before.
-If a matching entity is found, the operation is supposed a to respond with status code 412 - precondition failed.
+Beside other use cases, the `If-None-Match:` header with parameter `*` can be used in a similar way to expose conflicts in resource creation.
+If any matching entity is found, the operation is supposed a to respond with status code 412 - precondition failed.

 The `ETag`, `If-Match`, and `If-None-Match` headers can be defined as follows in the API definition: